 What management achieves

-Facilitated by Corporate Class President and founder, Diane Craig and Jim Olson, Board Member and former International C-Suite executive, this Board Presence Workshop examines the complex world of the Boardroom.
+Facilitated by Corporate Class President and founder, Diane Craig, this Board Presence Workshop examines this complex world.
 Participants acquire:

 - A clear picture of what a Board and its members expect from management